MicrosoftDocs/microsoft-salescopilot-docs/articles/suggested-replies.md

 4. To exclude specific groups from using Copilot AI features, select **Exclude specific security groups**, and then search and select the groups you want to exclude.
 5. Select **Save**.

+> [!NOTE]
+> If you've disabled Copilot AI features for your organization, CRM administrators can't enable Copilot AI features for their environments.

 ## CRM administrator settings

 As a CRM administrator, you can configure environment-specific settings for Sales Copilot from a central location and control Sales Copilot experience across Outlook and Teams.
 You can configure: